 If I’m using SW Shoji White on my walls, what white trim color will look best?

-Because of the green undertones and the fact that it’s more greige than white, your best option for a white trim color would be Sherwin Williams Pure White.
+Because of the green undertones and the fact that it’s more greige than white, your best option for a white trim color would be Sherwin Williams Pure White, which is a bright white with a hint of warmth and gray.
+It works beautifully with greige paint colors.

 Many people think they want the all white look for their walls, then quickly realize it’s not for them.
 Lighter colors like Shoji White are a great choice in these situations.